LuisdelaVega/MatchUp/README.md

         You can't update this review

 ### Delete Meetup [DELETE]
+Meetups can be removed by it creator, as well as by Organizers of the Event to which the Meetup is attached.
+This is due to the fact that for some reason, an Event organizer may not want he's/her Event to be associated to what is going on in some Meetup.

 + Parameters
     + event (required, string, `Event 01`) ...
 The name of the Event.
     + date (required, string, `2015-03-25T09:00:00.000Z`) ...
 The start date of the Event.